VuongNM/vuongnm.github.io/_posts/2022-01-03-reconcilation.md

 ---
 layout: post
-title: Match Your Forecast With Your Plan, Bayesian Style.
+title: Match your forecast with your plan, bayesian style
 excerpt: Manage your inventory with science, find out now!
 ---